Skip to content

 Guance

-After the pipeline pushes successfully, we can use the Guance platform to visualize and observe the overall pipeline execution through dashboards and explorers.
+After successfully pushing the pipeline, we can use Guance platform in a visual way to observe the overall execution of the pipeline through dashboards and Explorers.

 CI Explorer

-View gitlab_pipeline and gitlab_job details via the CI explorer menu.
+View gitlab_pipeline and gitlab_job details through the CI Explorer menu.

 gitlab_pipeline: